 We should take the time to enjoy the art of cooking and sharing a meal with those we love.
 No phones, televisions or distractions.
 Just quality family time in the kitchen and at the dinner table slowly enjoying our meals together which is scientifically healthy.
 Are you wondering where to start?
 There is a book for that, it's called the Celebrations Cookbook!

 This book is loaded with over 125 recipes and 12 occasions to plan from throughout the year.
-I love them all but some of the recipes that stood out to me are.
-Click the recipes that are linked to get the recipes:
+We love them all but some of the recipes that stood out to us are:

 - Smoky candied bacon sweet potatoes (Make that recipe below)

 - Blood Orange Honey Glazed Ham